What can you do when your business’s pace of growth requires more capital than you can get with your existing sources of funding?

 Supply chain financing

-Collaborative Cash Flow Optimization (C2FO) gives you access to a working capital marketplace that benefits both buyers and suppliers.
-As a supplier, you select the invoices you want to accelerate, set the interest rate or discount you’re willing to accept, and then receive early payment directly from your own customers.
+You select the invoices you want to be paid early, set the interest rate or discount you’re willing to accept, and then receive early payment directly from your own customers.

-“There’s a lot of value in the predictability C2FO creates,” says Ehinger.
-Fast-growing suppliers to big customers don’t have to worry about receiving payment—but they don’t always know when they’ll be paid. “[C2FO] not only benefits them financially but also makes their business more forecastable,” Ehinger explains.
+Fast-growing suppliers to big customers don’t have to worry about receiving payment—but you don’t always know when you’ll be paid.

 It pays to know your options

 Working capital is crucial for any business.
 Rapidly growing businesses benefit by having access to more than one source of working capital to fill increased orders and pay growing staff.

 Understanding all of your available sources of funding helps you take control of your cash flow and manage even the most rapid growth.